 It is extremely easy for one to identify with the film’s protagonists, especially with Alex’s feelings and mental state (the nervousness, shyness but also the determination).
 I can very well remember these from my own teenage days, including a time in which a younger Georgi gifted roses to his “Vika”, while making a fool of himself in front of her entire class.

-14+ is also a film with a great soundtrack featuring spot-on music to the pulse of youth today while giving a nod to the music their parents listened to as well including: Radiohead, Manu Chao, Serge Gainsbourg, Adriano Celentano (by Alexey Sulima) and many other Russian songs.
+14+ is also a film with a great soundtrack featuring spot-on music to the pulse of youth today while giving the nod to the music their parents listened to as well, including: Radiohead, Manu Chao, Serge Gainsbourg, Adriano Celentano (by Alexey Sulima) and many other Russian songs.
 The songs liven up the scenes and make the film even more enjoyable to watch, especially for young audiences.